Reconstructibility of the $K_r$-count from $n-1$ cards: Proof of Theorem

-\begin{lemma} Let $G$ be a graph on $n\ge 7$ vertices with $\Delta(G)=n-2$ and $\ell$ vertices of maximum degree, then we can reconstruct $\kr{r}(G)$ from $n-1$ cards if $n-r-\ell \ne 0$. \end{lemma} \begin{proof} If $v_n$ is the unique vertex with maximum degree, then we know that there is a card $\mathcal{C}_j$ corresponding the the unique non-neighbour of $v_n$ on which we can see $v_n$ with degree $\Delta$.
-This is the card corresponding to the unique non-neighbour of $v_n$.
-But then we can easily count $\deg_r(v_n,G)$ on this card and apply Lemma~\ref{fact:hiddencard_kr} to finish the proof.
+\begin{lemma} Let $G$ be a graph on $n\ge 7$ vertices with $\Delta(G)=n-2$ and exactly $\ell$ vertices of maximum degree, then we can reconstruct $\kr{r}(G)$ from $n-1$ cards unless $n-r-\ell = 0$. \end{lemma} \begin{proof} Note that the condition on $\Delta(G)$ implies that $\kr{n}(G)=0$, and that the only case where $\kr{n-1}(G)>0$ is if $G$ consists of a clique of size $n-1$ together with an isolated vertex, which can be deduced from the degree sequence of $G$.
+Thus we may assume that $r\leq n-2$.

+If $v_h$ is the unique vertex with maximum degree, then we know that there is a card $\mathcal{C}\in\mathcal{D}'$ containing a vertex of degree $\Delta$ -- namely the card corresponding to the unique non-neighbour of $v_h$.
+But then we can easily count $\deg_r(v_h,G)$ on this card and apply Lemma~\ref{fact:hiddencard_kr} to finish the proof.

-If there are multiple cards of maximum degree (in particular, at least one visible one), observe the following.
-If there are two non-adjacent vertices of maximum degree then there is a vertex $v_j$ of maximum degree visible on a card $\mathcal{C}_i$ that corresponds to a vertex of maximum degree.
-In this case we can reconstruct $G$ by connecting $v_i$ to all vertices except for $v_j$.
-Thus the vertices of maximum degree must form a clique.
-If the hidden vertex has degree $\Delta$, then we can use Lemma~\ref{lem:clique} to determine the $K_r$-count of $G$.
+If there are multiple cards in $\mathcal{D}(G)$ corresponding to vertices of maximum degree (in particular, $\mathcal{D}'_\Delta$ is non-empty), observe the following.
+If any card in $\mathcal{C}\in \mathcal{D}'_\Delta$ contains a vertex of degree $\Delta$, then we can reconstruct $G$ by adding a vertex to $\mathcal{C}$ and connecting it to all vertices except for the one of degree $\Delta$.
+Such a card must exist whenever $G$ contains two non-adjacent vertices of degree $\Delta$.
+Thus the only remaining case to consider is when the vertices of maximum degree in $G$ form a clique.
+If in this case the hidden vertex has degree $\Delta$, then we can use Lemma~\ref{lem:clique} to determine $\kr{r}(G)$.

-If the hidden vertex does not have degree $\Delta$, then we will proceed by induction on $r$.
+Otherwise the hidden vertex does not have degree $\Delta$, and we will proceed by induction on $r$.
 In this case, we prove the statement even for $n-r-\ell = 0$.